OSGP/Documentation/chapter3/section5.md

 The value of the field will be the response to get(AttributeAddress...)

 You can also annotate methods with or without a DataObject return value and with or without a DataObject parameter: @CosemMethod(id = ..., consumes = Type.x)

-The classes together form the behaviour of a certain device and should be registered with a logical device.